jamestomasino/bssh/README.txt

        BW_PASSWORD
               Bitwarden master password (optional).
 If set,  this  environment variable will be used to automatically authenticate your bitwar‐ den session.
+Alternatively, a file at $XDG_CONFIG_HOME/Bitwarden CLI/bw.pass  containing the password will provide the same func‐ tionality.
+If neither exist the user will be  prompted  for  the password.

 EXAMPLES
        If  you have an ssh key located at ~/.ssh/work/id_rsa, it can be loaded by entering:

        $ BSSH work